What is a SKU, and how is it used?

 SKUs provide an easy, reliable reference your employees can use to find items within inventories or product catalogs.
 In turn, they enable better customer service while satisfying shopper expectations.

-For example, consider a situation where a customer finds an item in your brand’s online store then enters a brick-and-mortar location wanting to find the same item there.
-By finding the item’s SKU number in the online listing, and looking up the SKU in a database of items in the physical store, an employee can easily direct the customer to the right location inside the store.
+For example, consider a situation where a customer finds an item in your brand’s online store and then enters a brick-and-mortar location wanting to find the same item there.
+By finding the item’s SKU number in the online listing and looking up the SKU in a database of items in the physical store, an employee can easily direct the customer to the right location inside the store.

 Similarly, SKUs provide an easy way for customers to reorder items.
 Instead of having to repeat a search for products bought previously, they can simply search for a SKU or ask an employee to process a new order for them using the same SKU.
 This advantage makes SKUs particularly helpful to wholesale and B2B customers who often buy in bulk using SKUs to track products within their enterprise resource planning (ERP) systems.